The Children Prop Pattern in React

 To use the children prop pattern, we rewrite the above code to move the

-component.
+UserList component.
 It gives us the following:

-function Container() {return (<div className="container"><UserList><UserItem /><UserItem /><UserItem /></UserList></div>);}function UserList({ children }: { children: React.ReactNode }) {return <div className="user-list">{children}</div>;}
+typescriptfunction Container() {return (<div className="container"><UserList><UserItem /><UserItem /><UserItem /></UserList></div>);}function UserList({ children }: { children: React.ReactNode }) {return <div className="user-list">{children}</div>;}

-prop is a special prop in React: React automatically populates
+The children prop is a special prop in React: React automatically populates

 it with the content between the opening and closing tags of the component.